M00dler/ScreenRingPenKing/README.md

-# SC1015 Project

 # Problem Statement: Predicting Game Success on Steam Based on Release Features

-The video game industry has become a vast and competitive market, with thousands of games released each year on platforms like Steam.
-However, only a subset of these games achieve high success, often measured by popularity, player engagement, and positive reception.
-Despite the abundance of data on released games, it remains challenging for developers and publishers to identify which specific release characteristics contribute most significantly to a game's success.

-This project seeks to develop a predictive model to forecast game success using features available at release.
-Success metrics, including peak concurrent users (`peak_ccu`), positive reviews (`positive`), negative reviews (`negative`),  and estimated owners (`estimated_owners`), will serve as proxies for a game's success.
-The primary aim is to help developers, publishers, and industry stakeholders make informed decisions about game design, pricing, and marketing strategies to increase the likelihood of success on Steam.

-### The analysis will explore the following release features as predictors:
+- **Context**:
+  - The video game industry is vast and highly competitive.
+  - Thousands of games are released yearly on platforms like Steam.
+  - Only a subset of these games achieve notable success, often measured by:
+    - Popularity
+    - Player engagement
+    - Positive reception

+- **Challenges**:
+  - Despite abundant data, it remains difficult for developers/publishers to pinpoint which features contribute most to game success.

+- **Project Objective**:
+  - Develop a predictive model to forecast game success using **features available before release**.

+- **Success Metrics**:
+  - Peak concurrent users (`peak_ccu`)
+  - Positive reviews (`positive`)
+  - Negative reviews (`negative`)
+  - Estimated owners (`estimated_owners`)
+    - Primary indicator of **sales and overall success**

+- **Feature Focus**:
+  - Use **pre-release features** that developers control, such as:
-- **Game price (`price`)**
+    - Pricing
-- **Age restriction (`required_age`)**
+    - Genre
+    - Platform availability
-- **Downloadable content count (`dlc_count`)**
+    - DLC count
+  - Goal: Provide practical, actionable insights.

+- **Methodology**:
-- **Developer and publisher**
+  - Use **regression analysis** and **feature importance ranking**.
-- **Game categories (e.g., multiplayer, single-player)**
-- **Genres (e.g., action, strategy, RPG)**
-- **TO ADD?**

-Using regression analysis and feature importance ranking, the project will assess the individual and combined effects of these variables on success outcomes.
-The results could reveal which factors—such as pricing, genre choice, or platform availability—are most correlated with user engagement and satisfaction.
+  - Assess both individual and combined effects of variables on success outcomes.

-Ultimately, the model aims to serve as a tool for better decision-making in game development and marketing, addressing the industry's need for evidence-based strategies to increase game success.
+- **Potential Insights**:
+  - Identify key factors correlated with user engagement and satisfaction, such as:
+    - Optimal pricing strategies
+    - Genre preferences
+    - Platform choices
+  - Provide guidance for:
+    - Game design
+    - Marketing strategies
+    - Release planning

+- **Goal**:
+  - Create a **decision-support tool** for developers, publishers, and stakeholders.
+  - Equip them with **data-driven strategies** to maximize game success on Steam.
+  - Address industry's need for evidence-based strategies to understand how **early decisions** impact a game's post-launch trajectory.